Laurinerl/Motif_L1/README.md

 - A human reference genome sequence : hg38.fa
 - Annotation file : gencode.v37.annotation.gtf

+They are contained in the file hg38_files_used

 ## Usage

 The commands lines made are detailed in the folder "Commands".

+### 1. Generate a file presenting the positions and scores of L1 motifs across the human genome

+The file "File filtration.md" details how to find the positions of the motifs that match the L1 motif frequency matrix on the human genome.

+Python programs creation_PWM.py and score_PWM.py are used here to find the frequency matrix of the L1 motif and make some controls

+### 2. Filtration of the annotation file

+The file "File filtration.md" details how the annotation file was filtered.

+	- Intergenic and intronic regions were identified
+	- Tables that will be imported into R are created
+	- Annotation files that will be used with deepTools are created

+Python programs filtration.annotation.file.py, creation.table.py and position.chr.py are used here.

+### 3. Generation of graphs comparing L1 motif density between regions (gene/intergenic, intron/exon)

+The file "R_table.md" details the command lines used to generate these comparative graphs on R

+### 4. Generation of graphs comparing the density of L1 patterns at borders in different regions (gene/intergenic, intron/exon)

+The file "deeptools.md" details the command lines used to generate these comparative graphs with deeptools

 ### Python program